EngRezaHazrati/GifExtractorFromMovie/README.md

 ```
 python main.py -h

-python main.py --video <path-to-video> --frame <frame-number> --out <output-dir>
+python main.py --video <path-to-video> --resolution <1:same_size,2:half_size,3:quadrant_size> --out <output-dir>
 ```

 example:
 ```
-# this will take a shot from frame 4000 and export to the same directory as source code
+# this will make a GIF file with the same resolution of video file from video and export to the same directory as source code
-python main.py --frame 4000 --video sample.mp4 --out ./
+python main.py --video sample.mp4 --resolution 1 --out ./
 ```